chalk-ai/examples/full_examples/sagemaker/README.md

 ## Setup

-To pull a dataset from Chalk into Sagemaker, run an offline query with Chalk's python API client in a Sagemaker step.
+To pull a dataset from Chalk into Sagemaker, run an offline query with Chalk's Python API client in a Sagemaker step.
 Chalk offline queries return datasets, which can be uploaded to a bucket and used in the subsequent steps of your machine learning pipeline.